 - Any examples that you submit for evaluation will be retained by the Blizzard organisers for future use.

 - You must include in your submission of the test sentences a statement of whether you give the organisers permission to publically distribute your waveforms and the corresponding listening test results in anonymised form.
 In the past, all participants have agreed to this and we strongly encourage you to give this consent.

 - The listening test design is likely to be similar to that used in the 2010 Challenge.
 Depending on the number of entries for each task, the organisers may only be able to evaluate certain subsets of the synthesised sentences or certain system configurations.

 - Each participant will be expected to submit a six-page paper describing their entry for review.

-- One of the authors of each accepted paper should present it at the Blizzard 2010 Workshop, which will be a satellite of SSW7 and Interspeech 2010 in Japan.
-The workshop will be in the Kyoto area.
+- One of the authors of each accepted paper should present it at the Blizzard 2011 Workshop, which will be a satellite of Interspeech 2011 in Italy.
+The workshop will be in Italy.

 - In addition, each participant will be expected to complete a form giving the general technical specification of their system, to facilitate easy cross-system comparisons (e.g. is it unit selection? does it predict prosody? etc. etc)

 - This is a challenge, which is designed to answer scientific questions, and not a competition.
 Therefore, we rely on your honesty in preparing your entry.